 As the name suggests, boat shoes, or deck shoes, were originally designed to be worn by sailors as a response to the challenges faced by slippery decks on the roaring seas.
 In 1935, sailor Paul Sperry was inspired by the natural grip in his dog’s feet, so he mimicked this by carving treads into the bottom of his shoes’ rubber soles to improve traction on the deck of his ship.

-Fast forward four decades to the 1970s and the boat shoe evolved into a stylish item of footwear worn across the globe.
-They are typically made from water-repellent materials - leather with soft rubber soles - though many styles now utilise canvas instead of leather, and though this material is not water repellent, it is quick drying.
+Fast forward four decades to the 1970s and the boat shoe evolved into a stylish footwear choice worn across the globe.
+They are typically made from water-resistant materials – leather with soft rubber soles – though many styles now use canvas instead of leather.
+Though canvas isn’t water-resistant, it does benefit from being quick to dry.

 How to wear boat shoes

-They look their best when the main details - the laces and stitching around the foot - are fully on show, without being covered by trousers.
-As such, they typically go best with tapered trousers, cropped styles or trousers with the cuffs rolled up slightly.
+It’s all in the detail.
+We think boat shoes tend to look their best when the laces and stitching are fully on show – so try yours with tapered trousers, cropped styles or trousers with the cuffs rolled up slightly.